zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/feature-type/feature-type.md

 In this lab, you will:
 * Learn how to execute cells in JupyterLab and perform other basic operations in a notebook.
 * Learn about the difference between how Python stores your data and how it is represented as a Feature Type.
-* Assign multiple inheritance to features.
+* Assign multiple inheritances to features.
-* Select columns from a dataframe based on feature type.
+* Select columns from a dataframe based on the feature type.
-* Perform common operations in an EDA such as counting, creating summary statistics, understand relationships between covariants using correlations, and plot the data.
+* Perform common operations in an EDA such as counting, creating summary statistics, understanding relationships between covariants using correlations, and plotting the data.
 * Use Feature Type Warnings to validate that an entire feature conforms to your assumptions.
 * Create custom Feature Type Warnings and add them to a Feature Type.
 * Use Feature Type Validators to confirm that each metric is valid.
 You will use default as well as create custom validators.